zesk/build/docs/tools/self.md

 - `name` - The log file name
 - `--no-create` - Optional.
 Do not require creation of the directory where the log file will appear.

 #### Exit codes

+- `0` - Success
+- `1` - Environment error
+- `2` - Argument error

+# Running commands

+### `Build` - Installs `install-bin-build.sh` the first time in a new project, and

+Installs `install-bin-build.sh` the first time in a new project, and modifies it to work in the application path.

+- Location: `bin/build/tools/self.sh`

+#### Arguments

+- `--help` - Optional.
+Flag.
+This help.
+- `--diff` - Optional.
+Flag.
+Show differences between new and old files if changed.
+- `--local` - Optional.
+Flag.
+Use local copy of `install-bin-build.sh` instead of downloaded version.
+- `path` - Optional.
+Directory.
+Path to install the binary.
+Default is `bin`.
+If ends with `.sh` will name the binary this name.
+- `applicationHome` - Optional.
+Directory.
+Path to the application home directory.
+Default is current directory.

+#### Exit codes